Cat & dog registration

 - continue reuniting impounded animals with owners where possible

 - maximise animal owner compliance with domestic animal laws, orders and regulations

 - investigate and resolve nuisance animal complaints in accordance with customer service completion timelines

 - reduce the number of nuisance cat complaints

-- implement programs that will reduce the likelihood of dog attacks in the community
+- implement a program to educate and enforce on leash requirements which will assist to reduce the likelihood of dog attacks in the community

 - ensure that all owners of declared dogs comply with relevant legislation and regulations